TycheOrg/Tyche/README.md

 ##Future
 Please see the [Roadmap](Roadmap.md) to see what the future may hold for Tyche.
 ##See Also
-See [TycheOrg home repo](https://github.com/TycheOrg/Home) for a general roadmap of the ecosystem.
+See [TycheOrg home repo](https://github.com/TycheOrg/Home) for a general road-map of the ecosystem.
 ##License
-This project is released under the the MIT License. <br/> Please refer to the [LICENSE file](LICENSE) for full details.
+This project is released under the MIT License. <br/> Please refer to the [LICENSE file](LICENSE) for full details.